 Flowers are large from 10 – 14cm across.
 This is an evergreen tree

-Although Cheiranthodendron pentadactylon is originally from the warmer climates of Mexico and Guatemala is does naturally grow in cooler mountainous areas.
+Although Chiranthodendron pentadactylon is originally from the warmer climates of Mexico and Guatemala is does naturally grow in cooler mountainous areas.
 It will grow well in cooler climates and is regarded as hardy down to much cooler climates and will cope with light frosts.

 Two good examples can be found growing in the Botanical Gardens in Melbourne, one in the Eastern Lawn and another in the Vireya Bed.